DaPigGuy/PiggyCrates/README.md

 * Basic knowledge on how to install plugins from Poggit Releases and/or Poggit CI
 * PMMP 3.2.0 or greater

+## Notice
+You will need to download the [InvMenuFix](https://poggit.pmmp.io/r/94951/InvCrashFix_dev-1.phar) plugin and update your PiggyCrates version to 1.0.9 to fix crates crashing your client.

 ## Installation & Setup
 1. Install the plugin from Poggit.
 2. Start your server.